tripout/pokemaps-slack/README.md

 Also cleans up old Pokemon when the script doesn't find a match which should keep the size to a minimum.

+Added the Pokemon Images showing as the BOT Icon and the name of the pokemon as the BOT name.
+Thanks to MSBullock